- Post-doctoral training, Center for Alcohol and Addiction Studies (CAAS), Brown University

 Medical Consequences associated with Injection Drug Use

-Abnormal Psychology, Clinical Psychology, Introduction to Counseling Theories, Health Psychology, Theories of Counseling (graduate), Psychology of Addiction (graduate and undergraduate)
+The courses I typically teach include: Abnormal Psychology, Clinical Psychology, Health Psychology, and Psychology of Addiction (graduate and undergraduate).

 Although much of what students learn come from various courses they take, I strongly feel that engaging students in research is an extremely valuable way to educate them about the field of Psychology.
 For this reason, I often work with a number of students each semester outside of the classroom.
 I currently run a Motivation and Addiction Research Group with Dr. Michael Phillips and graduate/undergraduate students.
 Students in my lab are involved in all phases of research, including reviewing the research literature, developing study questions and hypotheses, operationalizing variables, choosing measures, running participants, analyzing data, and summarizing findings.
-A large group of students recently presented some of our preliminary data at APA in August.
-I feel that this type of experience is a culmination of many of the topics/skills our students have learned while completing their degree and think it is a great way to help them apply their knowledge to a specific content-area.
+Students often present data from my lab at a range of different conferences, such as APA.
+I feel that this type of experience is a culmination of many of the topics/skills our students have learned/developed while completing their degree and think it is a great way to help them apply their knowledge to a specific content-area.

-Students interested in gaining research experience in the area of addiction or disease prevention should contact me by email (email@example.com).
+Students interested in gaining research experience in the area of addiction or disease prevention should contact me by email.

 Recent Grant Support and Submissions